 The Ancient Athenian Lyceum, the complex Aristotle taught in, contained a temple to Apollo, a gymnasium, and a square for public discussion and debate.
 It was a place intended to cultivate the whole person: body (exercise), mind (inquiry), and soul (worship).
-With much the same intent, the Academy's high school students participate in Lyceum for thirty-minutes every day instead of study hall.
-During this time the Academy offers silent rooms for study, rooms for collaborative work, writing lab, math lab, access to the field, gym, and square, and more.
-Students are encouraged to use the time in whatever best would benefit them.
-However, due to discipline or academic reasons, high school students may be temporarily or permanently assigned a study hall or tutoring session during this time.
+With much the same intent, the Academy's middle and high school students participate in Lyceum for thirty-minutes every day instead of study hall.